imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 #### Datasets

 One can add dataset files either with an absolute path or with a relative one.
-The latter makes it often easier to run experiments on diﬀerent machines, hence one should check *Use relative paths*, before clicking on *Add new...*:
+The latter makes it often easier to run experiments on different machines, hence one should check *Use relative paths*, before clicking on *Add new...*:

 ![](/media/Screenshot-AWS-tutorial-add-dataset.png "Screenshot-AWS-tutorial-add-dataset.png")

-In this example, we open the *albert* directory and choose the *data-compare.arﬀ* dataset.
+In this example, we open the *albert* directory and choose the *data-compare.arff* dataset.

 After clicking *Open* the file will be displayed in the datasets list.
 If one selects a directory and hits *Open*, then all ARFF files will be added recursively.
 Files can be deleted from the list by selecting them and then clicking on *Delete selected*.